jmervine/readable/README.md

+> ## Archiving this in favor of https://github.com/sirupsen/logrus

 # readable

 `readable` is a simple Golang logger based loosely on the 12 Factor Logs (http://12factor.net/logs) and backed by Goalng's built in `log` package.